 Is it true that the director of the film “King Kong” was inspired by the fairy tale of Korney Chukovsky?

-Before engaged in cinema, the future creator of King Kong Merian Cooper served in aviation.
-In 1919, he entered the volunteer squadron, which supported the Polish army in the war with Soviet Russia.
-A year later, the Cooper’s plane was shot down, and the American himself was captured.
-It is claimed, then with the merchant, in particular, Isaac Babel spoke, described In his diaries, a meeting with the pilot Frank Mosher.
-Although the writer called the conversation "endless", Cooper himself about him I did not remember.
-In 1921, shortly before the end of the war, Cooper was able to flee to Latvia.
+Before turning to cinema, the future creator of King Kong, Merian Cooper, served in aviation.
+In 1919, he joined a volunteer squadron that supported the Polish army in the war with Soviet Russia.
+A year later, Cooper's plane was shot down, and the American himself was captured.
+It is alleged that Isaac Babel, in particular, communicated with Cooper at that time, described in his diaries, a meeting with the pilot Frank Mosher.
+Although the writer called the conversation “endless,” Cooper himself spoke about it didn't remember.
+In 1921, shortly before the end of the war, Cooper was able to escape to Latvia.

 Merian Cooper during the Soviet-Polish War